 - VAT is too valuable to simply disappear under a no-deal Brexit

-- Why arent small business owners planning for a “chaotic” no-deal Brexit?
+- Why arent small business owners planning for a chaotic? no-deal Brexit?

 - What we can expect from HMRC before Brexit

 Existing worker provisionsWhen questioned on worker rights, the government has confirmed that the EU Withdrawal Bill 2018, previously referred to as the Repeal Bill, has been constructed to directly transpose EU laws into UK legislation.

+Therefore, existing worker provisions will remain the same regardless of the outcome of negotiations, with areas where domestic law exceeds EU law also remaining.This confirmation has been called into question by legal experts, however, who have argued that the government will have the right to “pick and choose” which EU rights to dilute or scrap post-Brexit.
+Whilst it remains to be seen how far the government will seek to develop this area, what is clear is that UK workers will no longer be able to directly refer questions to the European Court of Justice.
+This removes a reference point for workers who are challenging the interpretation of European laws in their case.
 The government has also released guidance on various aspects if there is a “no-deal” situation after the UK leaves the Union.
 The guidance states all pre-established worker rights will remain and workers will still be covered by existing insolvency laws provided they work in UK-based organisations.
 Future trading arrangements may require customs declarations to be completed, resulting in the increased employment of customs brokers or warehousing and logistics experts. __________________________________________________________________________________

 HMRC publishes VAT guidance in the event of no-deal Brexit